nphirning/WordBrain-Solver/README.md

 # WordBrain-Solver

-Solves problems of the form introduced in the app WordBrain
+Solves problems of the form introduced in the app WordBrain (created by Nicholas Hirning)

 ### Problem Definition ###
 WordBrain puzzles consist of a N by N grid of letters (like Boggle).
 The player is given the word lengths and can connect words as in Boggle (start at any letter and move to any adjacent tile --- even diagonally --- that has yet to be used).
 When a word is "correct" then it disappears, the letters fall vertically downward, and you continue.
 The goal is to find the solution sequence of words that empties the board.